spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 *  Metrics Server installed in your Kubernetes cluster.
 *  Ocean cluster managing your Kubernetes worker nodes.
 *  [Ocean Controller Version 2](https://docs.spot.io/ocean/tutorials/ocean-controller-v2/) installed and running.
 From version 2.0.52
-*  To enable this feature, contact your support team via email or chat.
+*  To turn on this feature, contact your support team via email or chat.

 ##  How It Works